15 Inspired Christmas Tree Ideas

 Another way to make small trees stand out from the crowd is to place them inside interesting containers.
 Here are a few of the containers used for Christmas trees this year.

-And then, a chippy red tool box is perfect for holding Christmas dishes, utensils and of course, a mini tree.
+And then, a chippy red toolbox is perfect for holding Christmas dishes, utensils, and, of course, a mini tree.

 Finally, you can see that nothing around the house is safe from being filled with a Christmas tree.